debosmithoney/neurofocus-ai/README.md

 ### 4. Finishing Up
 *   **Completion**: When the timer ends, celebrate with the confetti animation!
 *   **Stats**: Your focus minutes, session count, and streak are automatically saved  to your daily stats on the Home screen.
 *   **Stopping Early**: If you need to stop, click "Finish Early".
-The app will credit you for the minutes you actually worked.
+The timer will pause, and a confirmation dialog will appear.
+You will be credited for the minutes you actually worked.

 ### 5. Creative Studio (Brain Break)
+*Note: This feature unlocks only after you have started or completed a session.*
-1. Click the **"Creative Studio"** button on the Home screen.
+1. After a session, click the **"✨ Creative Studio"** button on the Home screen header or the completion screen.
 2. Upload an image.
 3. Type a prompt (e.g., "Turn this into a pixel art style").
-4. Let Gemini edit the image for a fun, creative break before your next session.
+4.  **Gemini Context Magic**: The AI will generate the image while **automatically incorporating themes from your previous session** (e.g., if you were studying biology, the style might look organic or cellular).
+This ensures your break doesn't break your flow.

+## Privacy
+Your data stays with you.
+We don’t store it.
+We don’t upload it.
+We don’t use it.
+It’s your app, your information, your privacy.

 ---